 Your information will initially be administered by the Council's Revenues & Benefits Service.
 However, we may pass your name, address and email address to other internal council services, for example; to the waste/recycling team, so that information can be sent to you explaining the services that the Council provides to residents.
 We may also share your information with other bodies.
-We have a public interest reason, which is supported by legislation, to share your data with HM Courts and Tribunals Service, Cabinet Office (National Fraud Initiative), Her Majesty's Revenues and Customs, Vigilant Apps Limited, Mag:Net Solutions Limited, Equifax Ltd, Rossendales Ltd, Newlyn PLC or Phoenix Commercial Collections Ltd, oneSource or The Office for National Statistics (ONS) for the purpose of preventing and detecting fraud and error or recovering unpaid Council Tax.
+We have a public interest reason, which is supported by legislation, to share your data with HM Courts and Tribunals Service, Cabinet Office (National Fraud Initiative), Her Majesty's Revenues and Customs, Vigilant Apps Limited, Mag:Net Solutions Limited, Equifax Ltd, Rossendales Ltd, Newlyn PLC, Phoenix Commercial Collections Ltd, oneSource or The Office for National Statistics (ONS) for the purpose of preventing and detecting fraud and error or recovering unpaid Council Tax.

 We will never sell your data.
 However, we may share some of your personal information with third parties to:

 We need to hold accurate and up to date information about you so that we can deliver appropriate services.
 If any of your details change, you need to tell us as soon as possible so that we can update your records.

 We will not: